“80 billion garments delivered out of factories annually are destroyed.

 Made To Order

 Our Made to Order listings allow you to purchase any Oscha item from our woven fabric so that we only make what is needed and no excess goes to waste, encouraging a slow fashion style of production.
-Get in touch to order your own bespoke Made To Order item and read more about them here.
+Check out what's available for Made to Order.

 When we have visual imperfections in our fabric, we list them on our website at a discounted price as 'Woven Seconds'.
 Rest assured this fabric is always perfectly safe to use, any fabric that is more seriously damaged is cut around to maximise usage of the length available.

 We use natural and organic yarns to reduce the environmental impact of decomposing fibres.
-In addition, recently we have begun working more with yarns that are made from recycled fibres.
+In addition, recently we are increasingly using yarns that are made from recycled fibres.
 These could either be waste generated at the yarn spinning stage that is then re-purposed, or from post-consumer waste.
 These yarns represent up to 98% less environmental impact than non-recycled yarns.

 Another technique we use is to ensure no small yarn lots are thrown away at our mill.
 Normally these end of run yarns are disposed of as companies weave hundreds or thousands of meters of the same item and have no use for them.
-Instead, we take these small lots to weave special, limited, exclusive runs of fabric or we mix and match the yarns, creating interesting pinstripe effects eg Sekai Cian, which is made with 6 different luxury yarns, creating a beautiful effect on the fabric.
+Instead, we take these small lots to weave special, limited, exclusive runs of fabric or we mix and match the yarns, creating interesting pinstripe effects.

 We strive to continue sourcing the latest eco-blends and continue to monitor production waste to lessen our environmental impact as much as possible.
 We would love to hear any of your thoughts and suggestions.
 We hope this blog has made you consider where your clothes are coming from and the impact of textile waste on the environment.
 By choosing more sustainable brands with transparent production processes, you too can help stand up against the negative effects of fast fashion and textile waste on our wonderful planet.